-The first weekend of the month was just too wet and windy so I never bothered going anywhere and spent most of it in the pub!
+The first weekend of the month was just too wet and windy.
+So I never bothered going anywhere and spent most of it in the pub!

-The second weekend of the month I cycled to Brighton and back, it made a nice change heading East for once, I usually head West as it’s against the prevailing wind that way I’ve always got the wind behind me on the way home, but this weekend it was coming from the East.
+The second weekend of the month, I cycled to Brighton and back.
+It made a nice change heading East for once.
+I usually head West as it’s against the prevailing wind.
+That way, I’ve always got the wind behind me on the way home.
+But this weekend, it was coming from the East.
 Once I’d got to Brighton I just took a few photos and then came home!

-On the second weekend of the month I wasn’t working on Friday so for a change I decided to go out for a ride!!
-And ended up in Portsmouth (obviously a westerly wind blowing) and by the time I’d got home I’d cycled 50 miles.
+On the second weekend of the month, I wasn’t working on Friday.
+So, for a change, I decided to go out for a ride!!
+And ended up in Portsmouth (obviously a westerly wind blowing), and by the time I’d got home, I’d cycled 50 miles.

-Bullied on by my ride to Portsmouth I decided that I wanted to go camping, the only problem was that there aren’t a lot of campsites open at this time of year if any at all but there was one that I knew was open on the Isle of Wight.
+Bullied on by my ride to Portsmouth, I decided that I wanted to go camping.
+The only problem was that there aren’t a lot of campsites open at this time of year, if any at all.
+But there was one that I knew was open on the Isle of Wight.

-So to make a ride of it I thought I’d cycle down to the New Forest and catch the ferry that left from Lymington to the Isle of Wight, then cycle across the island to Wotton Bridge where the campsite was located which was a nice ride of about 80 miles.
+So, to make a ride of it, I thought I’d cycle down to the New Forest.
+Catch the ferry from Lymington to the Isle of Wight.
+Then, cycle across the island to Wotton Bridge, where the campsite was located, which was a nice ride of about 80 miles.
 But that never went according to plan!
-The wind got up and was gusting directly, at me so by the time I’d reached Southampton I’d had enough as now it had started to rain as well!
+The wind got up and was gusting directly at me.
+So by the time I’d reached Southampton, I’d had enough as it had now started to rain as well!

-Thinking that this was going to be a weekend of cycling I decided to go out somewhere on Sunday, but the wind was still rather strong and blowing from the south-west so rather than try and cycle against it again as I’d done yesterday I took advantage of it and cycled to London!
+Thinking that this was going to be a weekend of cycling.
+I decided to go out somewhere on Sunday.
+But the wind was still rather strong and blowing from the southwest.
+So rather than try and cycle against it again as I’d done yesterday, I took advantage of it and cycled to London!

-After waiting for an hour or so I saw the doctor who thought that it was a severe joint infection and gave me some antibiotics and said that if it gets any worse I’m to either go back there or see my doctor.
-Well, unfortunately, it has got worse and the swelling has now spread all the way down my arm!
+After waiting for an hour or so, I saw the doctor, who thought that it was a severe joint infection and gave me some antibiotics.
+And said that if it gets any worse, I’m to either go back there or see my doctor.
+Well, unfortunately, it has got worse, and the swelling has now spread all the way down my arm!
 My doctor now thinks it might be cellulitis and has sent me for blood tests!
 Just as I was getting into this work thing as well!
-I’m now wondering if I’ll ever be fit again all I seem to do is spend all my time being unwell and at the doctors!
+I’m now wondering if I’ll ever be fit again.
+All I seem to do is spend all my time being unwell and at the doctor’s!

-One good thing is that it’s now spring and the days are starting to get longer! #WhereShouldICycleTo
+One good thing is that it’s now spring, and the days are starting to get longer! #WhereShouldICycleTo